Pushmo: Sequels

 A sequel to Pushmo called Crashmo (known in the PAL region as Fallblox, and in Japan as Hikuotsu) was announced on October 4, 2012 by Nintendo in both North America and Europe.
 It was released in Japan on October 31, 2012, November 22, 2012 for the North American Nintendo eShop and November 15, 2012 for the European and Australian eShop.
 Using Mallo, players save birds rather than children and Mallo will be able to take on 140 new levels by pulling the blocks in any direction, causing some to fall.
 A third game, Pushmo World, known in Europe and Australia as Pullblox World and in Japan as Hikuosu World, was released for the Wii U in Japan, North America, Europe and Australia on June 19, 2014.
 A fourth game, Stretchmo, was released for the 3DS in Japan on May 12, 2015, and in Europe, Australia, and North America on May 14, 2015.

 Appearances in other media

 Super Smash Bros. series

 In Super Smash Bros. for 3DS and Wii U, the main character, Mallo, appears as a collectable trophy.
 In Super Smash Bros.
-Ultimate, Mallo reappears as a spirit and some music from the series are present.
+Ultimate, Mallo reappears as a Spirit and the “Welcome Center” music from Stretchmo is present.